CUGLiving/CAS-Clumping-Index-Products/README.md

 # CAS-Clumping-Index-Products
 The Canopy CI (clumping index) indicates the spatial distribution pattern of foliage.
 CI=1: random distribution; CI>1: regular distribution; CI<1: clumping distribution.
-This program codeed by JavaScript in Goole Earth Engine （GEE） to produce global CI products based on the remote sensing dataset, it is a visualization software that runs directly in the GEE to provide CI products downloading with a self-defined scale.
+This program codeed by JavaScript in Goole Earth Engine （GEE） to produce global CI products based on the remote sensing dataset.
+It is a visualization software that runs directly in the GEE to provide downloading within a self-defined scale.

 Currently, users can directly get daily, montly, yearly CI image from March 2000 to May 2020 and can export in a global or regional scale.
 All methods and technologies are referenced from the perivous puiblications on the end of this page.
 The main constitutes of the codes is:

 1) filter image datasets by designated date range to into corresponding imagecollections.
 2) generate multi-band image containing the required data and stack it in a image collection for CI retrieval.
 3) Retrieve daily CI based on band calculations and exclude low quality pixels.